SUNET/sunet-se-code/README.md

 the staging server (e.g. `https://staging.sunet.se/refresh-content`), and the username and password that have been set in the staging server as REFRESH_USERNAME and REFRESH_PASSWORD.

+To use a development git branch for the content, add it in the settings, in "Staging Git Branch".
+The `staging` branch is the default.

 After this, the editor should be all set to start working on the site.